Contrast-Security-OSS/docs/content/installation/java/Java-linux-packages.md

 * Edit the */etc/contrast/contrast-java-config.yaml* file to configure Contrast Java agent to connect to the Contrast application. <!-- (Go to the YAML [Configuration doc](_________) for more info.) -->

+### Next steps

-> **Note:** To complete the agent installation process, follow the instructions for the [container](installation-javainstall.html) of your choice.
+At this stage, you may either complete the agent installation process by follow the instructions for the [Java application container](installation-javainstall.html) of your choice, or continue on to **Add the Exec Helper package**.

-### Add the Exec Helper package
+### Add the Exec Helper

-The Exec Helper for the Contrast Java agent supports Ubuntu LTS distributions Trusty, Xenial and Bionic.
+The Exec Helper package for the Contrast Java agent supports Ubuntu LTS distributions Trusty, Xenial and Bionic.
 Complete the following steps to install the package.

 * Before you install the package, use the following command to verify that you have already installed the Contrast Java agent.